nomadrain/simple_msisdn_python/README.md

 # Lightweight MSISDN representation as a Python class and fake MSISDN generator

-This library was started as apart of testing CDR files generation and later I decided to make a separate repository for the MSISDNS only.
+This library was started as apart of testing CDR (Call Data Record) files generation and later I decided to make a separate repository for the MSISDNS only.
 The repository also includes Fake MSISDN generator class which is of general purpose and configurable with the parameters passed to the constructor.